chadbaldwin/chadbaldwin.github.io/_personal/2021-06-07-privacy-public-pii.md

 If you don't live in California, I don't know what the laws are around whether you can use the CCPA links.
 That's your call if you choose to use them.

-Each site will have it's own opt-out process.
+Each site will have its own opt-out process.
 Some will require you to email them, others will require you to search for your record and click an opt-out link.
 Others will ask you to find the URL to your record and submit that with the form.
 I won't walk you through any of these, if you need help, I recommend finding a friend or family member who is tech-savvy to help walk you through this.

 Apologies to all cousins, niblings and siblings who will be getting a Facebook DM from their non-technical family member reading this post.